-Going low with a vehicle is a long time tradition that crosses over into many cultures, and many drivers outside of lowriding lanes take the drop as well.
-But with so many methods to actually lower a car, which is the correct way?
+Going low or lifting a vehicle is a long-time tradition that crosses over into many cultures, and many drivers outside of lowriding lanes take the drop as well.
+But with so many methods to actually lower an auto, which is the correct way?

-Before technology caught up, car owners simply cut the suspension coils in order to lower the body of their cars.
+Before technology caught up, car owners simply cut the suspension coils in order to lower the body of their vehicles.
 They might also make cosmetic changes like sheared and reset rooflines, dropped fenders and car skirts to dramatize the look.
-While many of these body work changes continue, they don’t really lower the car itself, only the appearance.
 Looking cool and low may be as far as some want to go, but how does that affect the car’s performance?

-Modifying a car to a lower stance can improve handling, speed and control, but only when done properly.
+Modifying a vehicle to a lower stance can improve handling, speed and control, but only when done properly.
 Just one drive in a car that is lowered correctly is usually enough to tell the difference in performance.
-Lowering a car cosmetically, on the other hand, often creates more drag and actually adds more work for the car, meaning a rougher ride and less power.
+Lowering a vehicle cosmetically, on the other hand, often creates more drag and actually adds more work for the vehicle, meaning a rougher ride and less power.
 Maybe you don’t mind because you’re going for looks over the ride or performance.

-So, if you’re considering lowering your car, the first question to ask yourself is whether your motivation is good looks or a better ride/performance (or both).
+So, if you’re considering lifting or lowering your vehicle, the first question to ask yourself is whether your motivation is good looks or a better ride/performance (or both).
 Knowing your answer is important to help you and us the best way to lower your auto correctly, depending on your ultimate goal.

 If lowering is done well and with all balancing factors in mind, it should be a one-step modification.
 Often, though, less height may throw off the camber, or the even placement of the tires on the road.
 Or it can throw off the tension of the springs and each new bump and uphill scrape can feel like something is out of whack.
 Just as in carpentry, where you measure twice and cut once, lowering is best undertaken with forethought and planning.
 Even solutions that work at first may fall flat with road time and wear.
 Those original factory calculations and specifications are precise, and after-market upgrades slip into downgrades without planning.